Meeting transcription turns the recorded audio or video of a meeting into a text document and makes the information easily searchable and accessible.

 Confidentiality

 As with any type of transcription, confidentiality is important.
 Sensitive information can be mentioned in meetings.
-Transcription companies and transcriptionists need to take measures to protect confidentiality of the data even if they have contractors working in different countries.
+Transcription companies and transcriptionists need to take measures to protect the confidentiality of the data even if they have contractors working in different countries.
 They need to use secure file transfers and have contractors sign confidentiality agreements.
 Storage and transmission of files must be secure.
 This can be done through encryption and by having transcriptionists enter a user name and password to access the files.

 Communicate with clients